 You will get stronger!

-…although GPP is not a pure strength program.
-It is a great “general physical preparation” program, building an excellent movement and strength foundation for any subsequent training.
+…although GGP is not a pure strength program.
+It is an excellent “general physical preparation” program, building a great movement and strength foundation for any subsequent training.

 You will improve your endurance!

-although GPP is not a conditioning program either.
+…although GGP is not a conditioning program either.
 As Strong Endurance™ taught us, the typical HIIT acid baths do work – but for a price.
-We will use altogether different programming than AMRAP (if you don’t know what does it mean, good for you).
+We will use altogether different programming than AMRAP (if you don’t know what it means, good for you).
 Forget the DEADCONs… I mean METCONs.

-As for the conditioning, you will get extra benefits by utilizing nose breathing only as well as breath holds after exhale both during the exercise and after the exercise, and “fast and loose” exercises between the sets.
+As for the conditioning, you will get extra benefits by utilizing nose breathing only, breath holds after exhaling both during and after the exercise, and “fast and loose” drills between the sets.